 This celebration will cover ideas for preschool through high school.
 Posts will be across all science disciplines, examples include the water cycle and Louis Pasteur.
 There will be free downloads, a giveaway, and a challenge to help boost science in your homeschool.
 It all starts in April.

 I typically blog at The Learning Hypothesis where I talk about science education, curriculum, lesson planning, and homeschooling my crew.
-You can read more about my suggestions for high school science here http://learninghypothesis.com.
+You can read more about my suggestions for high school science at Learning Hypothesis.

 From 7Sister Vicki: Homeschool High Schoolers also need a Health credit.
 Our Human Development from a Christian Perspective is a popular choice by many teens.

 Wondering about science labs for non-STEM majors?
-Click here to listen to our podcast about this subject.
 Have fun and expose your student to the wonders of God’s creation.

 Is your student struggling with the question, “What do you want to be when you grow up?”
 Career Exploration is a powerful aide in making the decision of what comes next after high school.